 Storing Mummy Hand Pies

-The mummy hand pies will keep at room temp for up to 5 days and longer in the fridge, about a week.
+This fun mummy dessert will keep at room temp for up to 5 days and longer in the fridge, about a week.

 Additionally, they freeze well for up to 3 months.
 To thaw, place them in the refrigerator overnight.